Courtesy TechSmart Kids

-Camp Invention is a nonprofit enrichment program created by the National Inventors Hall of Fame, has campers engage in team creative problem-solving using STEM concepts to tackle problems.
-Camp CrickoBot™ has campers caring for a solar-powered robotic cricket.
+Camp Invention is a nonprofit enrichment program created by the National Inventors Hall of Fame that has campers engage in team creative problem-solving using STEM concepts.
+Camp Invention offers various camps around a central theme that changes each year.
 Camps are held at elementary schools around the Sound.

 Ages: Grades K–6